pablodecm/phd_thesis/src/106_chapter_6.md

-can be used to learn powerful feature representations and increase the sensitivity of an analysis, it does not take into account the details of the inference procedure or the effect of nuisance parameters like the solution proposed in this work.
+can be used to learn powerful feature representations and increase the sensitivity of an analysis, it does not take into account the details of the inference procedure or the effect of nuisance parameters like the solution proposed here.

 The first known effort to include the effect of nuisance parameters in classification and explain the relation between classification